georgemilosh/georgemilosh.github.io/_pages/about.md

 ## Short Summary

-I am a physicist working on the interface between plasma logistics and scientific `machine learning`.
+I am a physicist working on the interface between plasma physics and scientific `machine learning`.
 My PhD from [the University of Texas at Austin](https://www.utexas.edu) was on the effects of microscopic physics in turbulent plasmas, relying on analytical and numerical simulations.
-In the last three years I have enriched my experience by working on data-driven prediction of extreme events in climate science.
+In the last three years I have enriched my experience by working on environmental data science with the focus on extreme events.
 Throughout my career I have been involved in various subjects including statistics and nonlinear dynamics.

 Originally I come from a small country, nestled in Caucasus and growing up in a diverse family, I have always enjoyed and appreciated multicultural settings.